geudde/attic-chest/pages/13.reference/01.porden/docs.md

 She, like a phantom, burst upon his sight.

-" Thus unattended, at this awful hour,
+Thus unattended, at this awful hour,

-" Why does Miranda quit the sheltering tower?
+Why does Miranda quit the sheltering tower?

-" Front this chill air, these midnight dews, retire,
+Front this chill air, these midnight dews, retire,

-" Your wearied frame must rest and sleep require."
+Your wearied frame must rest and sleep require."

-" Nor rest nor sleep are mine," the maid replies,
+Nor rest nor sleep are mine,the maid replies,
-" While still in doubt my future prospect lies.
+While still in doubt my future prospect lies.
-" Mov'd by my prayers, unnotie'd by the guard,
+Mov'd by my prayers, unnotie'd by the guard,
-" A page for me a secret door unbarr'd;
+A page for me a secret door unbarr'd;

 124 THE ESCAPE. book in.

-" Long is our journey, and the morning ray 480
+Long is our journey, and the morning ray 480

-" Must find us far upon our toilsome way,
+Must find us far upon our toilsome way,

-" Our harness'd steeds now wait beneath yon tree,
+Our harness'd steeds now wait beneath yon tree,

-" So waste not time in words, but follow me."
+So waste not time in words, but follow me."

 Thro' the thick covert of a lofty wood,
 The travellers long their rapid way pursued;